 The Coral (formerly Coral Towers): Atlantis’ new family-centric tower re-opened following a year-long renovation / revamp.
 The Coral features a new lobby and guest room design, including the opening of local Bahamian gelateria Sun & Ice and kid-centric in-room amenities.
 A Kids Concierge is available exclusively to guests of The Coral for kids to customize their vacation experience, and a swim-up ice pop bar for kids debuted this month at the Jeffrey-Beers-redesigned poolscape.

-Marigot Bay Resort & Marina by Capella: Opened this month at the luxurious St. Lucia resort, Hurricane Hole Bar & Restaurant is a new casual and fun culinary option for Marigot Bay resort guests, marina visitors and Saint Lucians alike.
+Marigot Bay Resort & Marina: Opened this month at the luxurious St. Lucia resort, Hurricane Hole Bar & Restaurant is a new casual and fun culinary option for Marigot Bay resort guests, marina visitors and Saint Lucians alike.
 Patrons are served in a relaxed outdoor environment with sweeping views of Marigot Bay along with its varied boats and yachts.
 Open for breakfast, lunch and dinner, Hurricane Hole Bar & Restaurant features distinct local ingredients in both its food and beverage offerings.
 The inland portion of Marigot Bay has historically been known to form a “hurricane hole” – a safe haven that shelters boats from hurricanes or big storms.
 This inside yachter intel has inspired the restaurant name.
 Signature dishes include Saint Lucian fish fritters and chicken roti.

 Aman: Thankfully, both Amanera and Amanyara were closed for scheduled maintenance during the months of the Hurricanes.
 Amanera in the Dominican Republic has reopened November 1st and re-emerged revitalized for the season.
 In the coming months, the Playa Grande Golf Course will reopen following a full renovation and newly constructed Aman Residences.
 Amanyara – a nature lover’s paradise in Turks and Caicos – will reopen December 15th as the perfect romantic destination for a holiday island getaway.
 The property weathered the storms with minor impact, and the team remains focused on the personal needs of staff, their families and local community.